-Last Updated on September 3, 2024 by Maged kamel
+Last Updated on February 11, 2026 by Maged kamel

-Workable gauge lines distances for an angle.
+Workable gauge lines for distances at an angle.

 Types of limit states for Tension Members.